Comparing Our ProBLEN HGH Supplements With Others

 There are now many HGH formulas available to take to market, with new ones being offered frequently, the thing is, the vast majority of them have had no clinical studies to measure their effectiveness.

-The HGH formula used in our products showed the highest increase of IGF-1 levels in test subjects of any non-prescription product tested.
+The HGH formula used in our two supplements showed the highest increase of IGF-1 levels in test subjects of any non-prescription product tested.

 You will also find links to many other pages of information about HGH Plus IGF-1 & IGF-2 from the link above.

-If you decide to give one of our products a try please be sure to read our pages about expected benefits and also possible homeopathic effects.
+If you decide to give one of our products a try please be sure to read our pages about expected benefits and also possible homeopathic HGH side effects.

 You will also find information about dosages and recommendations to help ensure you receive the most benefits possible.